 The weather will significantly impact how long your metal roof lasts.
 If you live in an area with mild weather (no high winds, little to no hail, moderate rain, little to no snow, and moderate heat), your metal roof can last well over 50 years.

-On the other hand, if your area experiences extreme weather, you should expect to repair or replace your metal roof after about 30 years or so.
+Conversely, if your area experiences extreme weather, you should expect to repair or replace your metal roof after about 30 years.

 Maintenance

 Most experts agree that you should have your roof inspected once a year.
 Does this apply to standing metal seam roofs, too?
 Yes, it does.
-There are certain things you can’t see that a professional inspector will notice.
+You can’t see certain things that a professional inspector will notice.

 Regular maintenance will ensure that your metal roof (if installed correctly) will go the distance – even if you live in an area that experiences extreme weather.